 A super bowl chaser.
 The only thing more powerful than hate is love.

 Advice as old as time but I often forget.
-Placed well in the context of today’s
+Placed well in the context of today’s workplace.

 Hidden in storage, a University of Utah research associate happened upon the only known copy of this ‘revolutionary’ software